Boulder-Cryogenic-Quantum-Testbed/scresonators/BCRTresfit/README.md

    >In simple terms: The fitting needs a full circle (in complex plane) to work optimally

 ## OUTPUT:

+All output will be put in a new folder titled with a timestamp in the folder with the user's data.

 1. If the user has a background removal file, the code will output graphs displaying the main data and the background for both the magnitude and phase
 1. The code will output four figures showing the steps it is taking to normalize the data titled Normalize_1 through Normalize_4
 1. If the user opted to have the code guess initial parameters, the code will output three figures showing the steps taken to find resonance and phi guesses